Latest News

 Chicago grains are subdued by war uncertainty

-Prices rose in the previous session due to technical buying, and the uncertainty over the negotiations to end the U.S./Israeli war against Iran.
+Prices rose in the previous session due to technical buying, and the uncertainty surrounding the negotiations to end the U.S./Israeli war against Iran.

-The news pushed soybeans higher Wednesday, reigniting speculation about new Chinese purchases in the context of trade negotiations.
+The news helped soybeans rise on Wednesday.
+It sparked speculation that China would make new purchases in the context of trade negotiations.

-Analysts remain cautious, however, given China's recent shift to Brazil as the South American nation wraps up a record harvest.
+Analysts remain cautious, however, given China's recent shift to Brazil as the South American country prepares for a record harvest.

 (source: Reuters)